JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_07.md

 _The Urantia Book_ tells us to seek silence and solitude, and in that silence and solitude it is possible to open our vessel or mind to receive the divine gifts.

-Prayer does not move the divine heart to give itself generously, but it often digs wider and deeper channels through which the divine bestowals can flow to the hearts and souls of those who remember to maintain uninterrupted communion with their Maker through sincere prayer and true worship.
-[UB 194:3.20](/en/The_Urantia_Book/194#p3_20)
+Prayer does not move the divine heart to give itself generously, but it often digs wider and deeper channels through which the divine bestowals can flow to the hearts and souls of those who remember to maintain uninterrupted communion with their Maker through sincere prayer and true worship. <a id="a141_293"></a>[UB 194:3.20](/en/The_Urantia_Book/194#p3_20)

 These five conditions make true dialogue possible.
 It is not an exchange of opinions but a dialogue; it is walking together toward the truth.
 It is not saying mine and you yours, but something new is born and life emerges: the truth.
 When two people truly dialogue and listen to each other, there is no exclusion that can dynamite the truth.
 We arrive at a living truth.
 <br style="clear:both;"/>